-Indicator 15.2.
-Dissemination services use modern information and communication technology and, if appropriate, traditional hard copy.
+Indicator 15.2: Dissemination services use modern information and communication technology and, if appropriate, traditional hard copy.

-- Website and statistical databases' conformity with universal guidelines.
-The website and statistical data bases conform so far as it is possible to universal web content accessibility guidelines. - 2.
-Website, statistical data bases and self-tabulation.
-The website and statistical data bases are the main means for disseminating statistical results and facilitate self-tabulation in the most appropriate formats (e.g. XLS, HTML). - An information service/call centre service.
+- 1. Website and statistical databases' conformity with universal guidelines.
+The website and statistical databases conform as far as possible to universal web content accessibility guidelines (e.g. Web Content Accessibility Guidelines WCAG). - 2.
+Website, statistical databases and self-tabulation.
+The website and statistical databases are the main means for disseminating statistical results and facilitate self-tabulation in the most appropriate formats (e.g. XLS, HTML). - 3.
+An information service/call centre service.
 An information service/call centre service composed of knowledgeable staff is available for answering requests and clarifications of statistical results. - 4.
 A publication catalogue.
-A publication catalogue is available to users. - 5.
-Facilitating re-dessemination.
-Statistical results are disseminated using tools and formats that facilitate re-dissemination by the media by means of, for example press releases, ready-made tables, charts, maps connected to statistics, metadata.
+A publication catalogue is available to users.